Noah Rothman: Web series

-Blogger and editor
+Writer

 Rothman joined Campaigns and Elections magazine in 2010 as an editor.
 He moved to Ology.com in 2011 as a political news editor, and then on to Mediaite as a writer in 2012.
 He joined the political blog Hot Air in 2014, replacing Erika Johnsen when she left to attend law school.
 Rothman left Hot Air to become the assistant online editor of Commentary magazine in 2015.
+He left Hot Air to become the Senior Writer for National Review.

 Author

-He is the author of the 2019 book Unjust: Social Justice and the Unmaking of America.
-Published by Gateway Editions, an imprint of Regnery Publishing.
-Reviewer Warren Blumenfeld saw the book as praising older American social justice movements that challenged hierarchies based on race and gender and attempted to remedy societal inequities associated with prejudices toward certain ethnic groups and the economic displacements of the industrial revolution, while failing to acknowledge the extent to which contemporary America "privileges and subordinates individuals based primarily on their social identities."
+Rothman is the author of three books.

+His first book, released in 2019, is Unjust: Social Justice and the Unmaking of America.
+It is published by Gateway Editions, an imprint of Regnery.
 Jonah Goldberg called Unjust "crisp, insightful and passionate".

+In 2026 his third book was released.
+Published by Center Street, an imprint of Hachette Book Group, it is titled Blood and Progress: A Century of Left-Wing Violence in America.